-Roald Dahl, the author of several of your children’s favorite books, pleads with you to have your children vaccinated.
+Roald Dahl, who authored several of your children’s favorite books pleads with you to have your children vaccinated.

 Roald Dahl Urges Vaccinations

 Regular readers know how much I enjoy Roald Dahl.
-Not his children’s books, which read like disguised books for grown-ups, but his essays and adult fiction and, especially, his elfin writing hut.
+Not his children’s books, which read like disguised grown-up books, but his essays and adult fiction and, especially, his elfin writing hut.

 You might not know that Dahl lost his daughter Olivia to measles in the early 1960s.
 That he continued writing, even dedicating a book to her, tells you something about the man.
 I would have walked into the ocean until it swallowed me whole.
 Afterward, he became a forceful and vocal advocate for vaccinations.
 Following is an essay he published about his daughter’s illness and death and a follow-up plea for childhood vaccinations.

 If you can read this without heartbreak, then you’re not a parent or made of different stuff than I. The palpable poignancy is even more dear to me since my biking accident and brain injury.
 “I noticed that her fingers and her mind were not working together and she couldn’t do anything.”
 My wife and children, watching me in the hospital, had similar feelings watching me.

 Olivia, my eldest daughter, caught measles when she was seven years old.
 As the illness took its usual course I can remember reading to her often in bed and not feeling particularly alarmed about it.
 Then one morning, when she was well on the road to recovery, I was sitting on her bed showing her how to fashion little animals out of coloured pipe-cleaners, and when it came to her turn to make one herself, I noticed that her fingers and her mind were not working together and she couldn’t do anything.

 “Are you feeling all right?”
 I asked her.

 “I feel all sleepy,” she said.